dhj5252/dhj5252/README.md

 ### Hi, I'm Hengjin Dong👋 <a href="dhj5252.github.io"></a>

-- 🔭 I am currently a fresh Master's student at Shenzhen University.
-- 🌱 I am currently learning about the front-end.
+- 🌱 Currently engaged in front-end development.
-- 💬 Communicate with me about **Vim Vue & Python**
+- 💬 Communicate with me about **Vue Vim & Three**
 - 📫 You can get in touch wih me by email: hengjindong4@gmail.com. -->
 <!-- - ⚡ Fun fact: Big Fan of the :zap: emoji